 2. Connect to a secure network

-Firewall is added security for your network and all your devices.
-Firewall blocks unauthorized access to your computer and ensures that all your networks are secured.
-An anti-virus software also ensures to detect (and delete) any viruses that accidentally entered your device, notify you about poor Wi-Fi passwords, block suspicious websites, etc. It’s important to never disable your firewall or anti-virus software.
+Anti-virus software also ensures to detect (and delete) any viruses that accidentally entered your device, notify you about poor Wi-Fi passwords, block suspicious websites, etc. It’s important to never disable your firewall or antivirus software.

 4. Protect your mobile